Afcon: Blow for Harambee Stars as defender Brian Mandela is ruled out | Goal.com

 “We won against Ghana without key players.
 It is always problematic for the coach but we will try to find a solution.”

-Harambee Stars have another friendly match against DR Congo on June 15 before leaving for Egypt on June 19 ahead of the tournament's kick off.
+Kenya will play their second friendly match against the Democratic Republic of Congo in Madrid, Spain on June 15 before leaving for Egypt four days later.

+They will open Group C's campaign with a match against Algeria on June 23 before playing neighbours Tanzania on June 27 and finishing the preliminary stage with a match against Senegal on July 1.

+Kenya will be meeting The Lions of Teranga for the fourth time at an Afcon group stage as they did in 1990, 1992 and in 2004.
+All of Kenya's matches will be staged at the 30 June Stadium in the capital of Egypt, Cairo.